Twitter API for Founder Monitoring

 This is strongest when a small set of people matters more than the whole conversation

-The best fit is a team that already knows which accounts it wants to follow repeatedly.
+This works best for teams that already know which accounts they want to follow repeatedly.

 Market and competitor research teams